DroidWorksStudio/mLauncher/themes/README.md

 1. Open the mLauncher settings.
 2. Navigate to the advanced section.
-3. Clcik `Theme Creations` then Import.
+3. Click `Theme Creations` then Import.
 4. Select an `.mtheme` file from your device.
 5. The theme settings will be applied after verification.